Koreas to hold high-level talks next week to set up summit

-The rival Koreas have agreed to hold high-level talks next week to prepare for an April summit between North Korean leader Kim Jong Un and South Korean President Moon Jae-in.
+The rival Koreas agreed to hold high-level talks next week to prepare for an April summit between North Korean leader Kim Jong Un and South Korean President Moon Jae-in, South Korea said Saturday.

 The summit aims to improve relations and resolve the standoff over the North's nuclear program.

-Unification Minister Cho Myoung-gyon will lead the South's delegation at the March 29 meeting at the border village of Panmunjom.
+Unification Minister Cho Myoung-gyon will lead the South's delegation at the March 29 meeting at the border village of Panmunjom, where officials will discuss the date and specific agendas of the summit, according to the Unification Ministry.
+The North's delegation will be led by Ri Son Gwon, chairman of the North's agency that deals with inter-Korean affairs.

 Never miss a local story.